 Social media is an excellent outreach network.
 Post share-worthy snippets:

-- Set up a special Facebook, Instagram or Pinterest page to honor your deceased pet.
+- Set up a special Facebook, Instagram or Pinterest page to honor your deceased pet, or create a tribute video on YouTube.
 Share funny stories and memorable moments — relive that wonderful tale of how you first met your pet.

 - Post a handy checklist of common symptoms or easily missed symptoms.